Selyss/pufferfish/IMPLEMENTATION_STATUS.md

-# Pufferfish Chess Engine - Core Rules & Zobrist Implementation
+# Pufferfish Chess Engine - Core Rules, Zobrist & Transposition Table

 ## Summary

-The Pufferfish chess engine core is complete and validated with a comprehensive test suite.
+The Pufferfish chess engine now has a complete and validated rules core, Zobrist hashing, and a high-performance transposition table.
 This document summarizes the current state and outlines the next phases.

 ## Completion Status